Day 6. Another short story. May have got a bit… weird… this time. But all in the name of good clean fun!

 Jon wet himself.

-Mr Haffleton’s eyes were nothing more than the markings of a thick black marker pen; two eyes crudely drawn onto smooth, stretched-out skin.
+Mr Haffleton’s eyes were nothing more than the markings of a thick black marker pen; two eyes crudely drawn onto a smooth, stretched latex skin.

 ‘We need to talk.’